AzouKr/ELIT-SharedCalendar/README.md

 </h1>

 <h3 align="center">
-ELIT Shared Calenda allows teleworkers and employees of ELIT frequently in moving to stay connected to your business.
+ELIT Shared Calendar allows teleworkers and employees of ELIT frequently in moving to stay connected to your business.
 It provides a centralized means of set up meetings and projects.
 A group calendar can be accessed 24/7 from any internet-connected device.
 The Chiefs